Updated May 16, 2023

 So, the TRUNCATE () may be helpful to produce the result set when we need to truncate the number values in a specific column of the database table to particular numeric value decimals.
 It provides us with the integer numbers to fetch the desired row.

 We have more examples to explain the TRUNCATE() function and its importance in MySQL to trim the specific decimal places of a number.

 The above MySQL statement returns the value by truncating 251.315 to 1 decimal place.

 SELECT TRUNCATE(478.231, 0);

-Thus, the TRUNCATE() function returns the number which is truncated to given decimal places.
-If the decimal places value or parameter of the TRUNCATE() function is skipped then the number to be truncated is trimmed to 0 fractional points.
+Thus, the TRUNCATE() function returns the number truncated to the specified decimal places.
+When the decimal places value or parameter of the TRUNCATE() function is not provided, the number to be truncated is rounded down to 0 fractional points.
 Remember that the second argument of the TRUNCATE() function should be either a positive or negative integer.

-If we notice the TRUNCATE() function works similar to the MySQL ROUND() function on the basis of decreasing the number of decimal positions.
-But this function is not responsible to perform any sort of rounding result as that of ROUND() function.
-To make clear, we can conclude that the MySQL TRUNACATE() helps to trim the decimal places but ROUND() function executes the rounding process.
+If we notice, the TRUNCATE() function works similarly to the MySQL ROUND() function based on decreasing the number of decimal positions.
+But this function is not responsible for performing any rounding result as the ROUND() function.
+To clarify, we can conclude that the MySQL TRUNCATE () helps trim the decimal places, but the ROUND() function executes the rounding process.

 We hope that this EDUCBA information on “MySQL TRUNCATE()” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.